freeorion/freeorion/BUILD.md

 be installed by the preferred way for the respective OS (e.g. via Package manager or compiling from source).

-Step by step procedure for the v0.5 release and development versions near then:
+Step by step procedure for the development master-branch version:

  * On Windows:
-   * Download the [FreeOrionSDK v13] from the FreeOrionSDK respository releases.
+   * Download the [FreeOrionSDK v14] from the FreeOrionSDK respository releases.
  * On MacOS:
-   * The [FreeOrionSDK v13] is downloaded automatically when CMake creates the build environment.
+   * The [FreeOrionSDK v14] is downloaded automatically when CMake creates the build environment.
  * Linux and other Operating Systems:
    * Install build and runtime dependencies by the preferred way for the